 Use the FleetCalc profitability calculator to plug in your specific numbers — your rental, fuel costs, expected fares — and see your real take-home pay.
 Whether you drive for Uber, Bolt, or both, knowing your numbers is what separates profitable drivers from struggling ones.

 Yes, most drivers run both apps simultaneously.
-This is actually the recommended approach — accept whichever ride comes first or pays more.
+This is the recommended approach — accept whichever ride comes first or pays more.
 More ride options means less dead time between trips.